Denniskwg/alx-system_engineering-devops/0x00-shell_basics/README.md

 * 2-bring changes the working directory to the users home directory
 * 3-list displays current working directory in long format
 * 4-listmore lists all including hidden files in current working directory
+* 5-listedfiles lists the files in the current dir owners and groups numerically